List of Northwestern University residences: Shepard Residential College

 Shepard Residential College is one of the two multi-thematic residential colleges at Northwestern University.
 It is home to 72 students, making it a mid-sized residential college.
 Located at 655 University Place in a building known as South Mid Quads, Shepard is near downtown Evanston, as well as the southern half of campus.

 Shepard Hall was constructed as part of Northwestern's Centennial celebration and was dedicated in November 1952 as an addition to the women's quadrangles.
 The original building was made possible by a donation from Mrs. Margaret Bowen Shepard to honor her husband and sister (who was the dean of women at Northwestern).
 Shepard began as a women's residence hall, but became a multi-thematic, coeducational residential college in 1972.
 In 2015, the Residential College permanently moved from its old home at 626 University Place to its new one in what used to be the South Mid-Quads building at 655 University Place.

 Shepard Residential College offers a classroom, TV lounge, study lounge, and a meeting room.
-The TV Lounge is equipped with a big-screen television, gaming consoles, a ping-pong table, and a foosball table.
+The TV Lounge is equipped with a big-screen television, gaming consoles, a ping-pong table.
 Additionally, Shepard has a full kitchen and laundry room for students to utilize.

 The Residential College holds a number of events for its residents.
 These include fireside chats, where faculty and students give presentations about topics that they're passionate about.
 Shepard also hosts frequent game nights, movie nights, and culinary events.